-Pure Speech and the Danger in Killing It
+Free Speech and the Danger of Killing It

 Pure speech, spoken or written communication versus communication through behavior, is a subset of free speech.
 It is what most people think of when they hear the term ‘free speech.
 It is accorded the highest degree of protection under the First Amendment to the U.S. Constitution.

 Free speech is usually expressed within the context of an individual’s right to share his or her voice.
 But it can also be framed as the right of others to hear those thoughts.
-I am not referencing the United States’ First Amendment to its constitution, but the concept of free speech that supports the amendment.
+I am not referencing the United States’ First Amendment to its constitution but the concept of free speech that supports the amendment.
 We are not used to thinking of free speech as a right from the perspective of the receiver because much of its historical context has been lost.
-Pure speech is a subset of free speech

 The Historical Free Speech Definition

 - Wikipedia defines freedom of speech as “a principle that supports the freedom of an individual or a community to articulate their opinions and ideas without fear of retaliation, censorship or legal sanction” .